drawable/fluss/examples/step1.md

 * A combined trigger/indicator for toggling all todos and displaying if all are completed
 * Buttons for filtering all, only active, only completed todos

+### Preparation

+Create a new project like you use to do.
+Install fluss

+    npm install fluss

 ### The application object

 We start by creating an application object.
 This will hold the stores and will be the container for the plugins.
 Plugins are